 1. Don't stop at recommendations.
 Sure, it's smart to get recommendations from friends and family.
 But that's just the first step in your search for the right real-estate agent.
 Call at least three, and ask them to come out to evaluate your home.
 A good real-estate agent will bring data on recent comparable sales, help you price your home, and suggest low-cost upgrades that will boost your home's value and help it sell more quickly.

-part time?
+Browse through photos of millions of home listings or search foreclosure listings 2.
+Interview agents like you're hiring them for a job.
+Ask agents about their qualifications.
+How long have they been selling homes in your area?
+Do they work in real estate full or part time?
 There are many good part-time agents, but you have to be comfortable signing on with an agent who may not be as available to you (and potential buyers) as a full-time agent would.

 Also ask if agents have completed specialized training or earned industry designations in a particular area, such as negotiating, working with first-time buyers, or selling green or historic homes.
 Another sign of ongoing training and expertise are designations from industry organizations, such as the Graduate REALTOR Institute (GRI) or Certified Residential Specialist (CRS) from the National Association of REALTORS.